 He holds a Bachelors of Geography and Environmental Studies from the University of Oregon.
 In his free time, Michael enjoys camping, rock climbing with his wife Karla, and living in different countries.

-Patrick Bryan has 27 years of experience working in the environmental field, with an AS degree in Hazardous Material and Environmental Technology.
+Patrick has 27 years of experience working in the environmental field, with an AS degree in Hazardous Material and Environmental Technology.
 He has worked with Stanislaus County’s Hazardous Materials Division as Region Inspector; 22 years with the Fresno Metropolitan Flood Control District, Environmental Department, National Pollution Discharge Eliminations Systems (NPDES) Region QSP Inspector.
 He has created and developed training programs for a wide range of audiences including municipal staff, industrial facilities, construction/development sector and community outreach & education program.

 Patrick served as board member with the Western Sustainability and Pollution Prevention Network (WSPPN), a cooperative alliance of pollution prevention (P2) programs.
 Working as a consultant for the Big Fresno Fair as an environmental advisor on environmental education and exhibit development, he received the Western Fair Association Blue Ribbon Award.